Marina Bay, Richmond, California

 Marina Bay, is located in Richmond's protected Richmond Inner Harbor.
 It was developed in the mid-1980s in an effort to clean up what had been up to that point the defunct World War II-era Kaiser Shipyards.

 Marina Bay was planned as an upscale residential waterfront community with apartments, condominiums, townhouses, and houses.
 The area is also home to many retail and light-industry businesses.
 The City of Richmond wants to attract more research and development into the area.
-The city considers it one of its success stories and uses it as an template for other projects.
+The city considers it one of its success stories and uses it as a template for other projects.

 Points of Interest

 Marina Bay Yacht Harbor

 The area hosts an 850-berth marina.
 Marina Bay Yacht Harbor is also known as Richmond Marina Bay and was built by the City of Richmond in the early 1980s.
 The berths are divided into four sections along the north shore: D-Dock, E-Dock, F-Dock & G-Dock (from east to west).
 Berth sizes range from 26' long to 61' long with several end-ties available up to 100' long.
 A launch ramp is available in the northwest corner of the marina.

 The marina Entrance Channel (also known as the Ford Channel after the Ford Plant along its northern shore) was dredged to -12' mean lower low water in the Fall of 2011.
 The marina basin itself is 12' to 18' deep at MLLW, a legacy of the time when the basin was Shipyard #2 and used to construct Liberty Ships during World War II.